 - Most of the online data storage companies you use are based in the US and can voluntarily register with Privacy Shield.
 You can check if the companies you use are registered on the Privacy Shield website here.

 - Register with the ICO if you’re in the UK.
-It costs just £35.
+It costs just £35 a year.

 - Here’s where you can find all your other VA legal docs including freelance and Associate contracts.